 History of Podcast

-The birth of podcasts can be traced back to audio blogging that existed in the 1980s.
+The birth of podcasts can be traced back to audio blogging which existed in the 1980s.
 In audio blogging, people would record audio pieces and share them over the internet as blog posts.
 In the mid-2000s, the growth of the internet and better broadband services fueled the growth of podcasts as a medium.
 However, Ben Hammersly introduced the term ‘podcast’, combining the words iPod and broadcast, while describing his content in the year 2004.
 However, former MTV video jockey Adam Curry is credited with popularizing podcasts as a medium.

 Consequently, Adam Curry is referred to as the “Podfather.”
 In 2019, Spotify marked further growth of podcasts as a medium by acquiring a couple of podcast hosting platforms called Gimlet Media and Anchor.
 It was further asserted when Edison’s research published a podcast consumer tracking report highlighting the number of people who listened to podcasts per month.